-Microsoft is about to launch GPT-4, the AI update that could make ChatGPT able to create videos from simple text messages.
-Andreas Brown, CTO of Microsoft Germany, announced the news during the "AI in Focus - Digital Kickoff" event.
-GPT-4 will be "multimode" and will allow intelligence to translate text into other types of media.
-Braun explained that the new update will offer "completely different possibilities, for example video".
-Frankly, I also expect images and sounds: probably music too.
+Microsoft is about to launch GPT-4, the AI update that could make ChatGPT capable of creating videos from simple text messages.
+Andreas Brown, CTO of Microsoft Germany, announced the news during the “AI in Focus – Digital Kickoff” event.
+GPT-4 will be “multimodal” and will allow intelligence to translate text into other types of media.
+Braun explained that the new update will offer “completely different possibilities, for example videos”.
+I frankly also expect images and sounds: probably even music.

 Not the first, but the best